harsha-gouru/harsha-gouru.github.io/content/posts/20250410-sample-post.md

+---
-# Using the Automated Blog Workflow
+title: Using the Automated Blog Workflow
+date: '2025-04-10'
+author: Harsha Gouru
+tags:
+  - tech
+  - web-development
+slug: sample-post
+---
 This is a sample blog post that demonstrates how to use the new automated blog workflow.
 Simply create Markdown files like this one and place them in the `content/_incoming` directory.

 ## How the Workflow Works